datamatiker2018/Week-11/README.md

 You might even notice that `Program.Main()` is also a static method, which is simply a convention specified in the C# language specification, to standardise application startup.

-So `static` methods are available in the `global` context.
+So `static` methods are available in the `global` scope.
 What about non `static` methods then?
 As you may recall, in object oriented programming, we have these "classes", which may be instantiated into "objects".

 ```
 public class Program